Lalafo-iOS/SMSCodeInputView/README.md

 ## Usage

-SMSCodeInputView can be created from code or it can set as outlet class in xib/storyboard. <br\>
+SMSCodeInputView can be created from code or it can set as outlet class in xib/storyboard.<br>
-SMSCodeInputView supports self-sizing (like UILabel), so if you are using xib/storyboard set low prioirity to width and height constraints.
+SMSCodeInputView supports self-sizing (like UILabel), so if you are using xib/storyboard set low prioirity to width and height constraints.<br>
 Settings:

 Set number of digits in code: